angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 The PHP buildpack also required that you have a composer.lock file, so let's generate one by running ` composer update  --no-autoloader --ignore-platform-reqs`.
 Feel free to delete the /vendor directory created by Composer, as we only need the composer.lock file.

-Next up, we create a Procfile to tell Apache where to serve from; this should of course be our /public directory (or whichever directory contains index.php):
+Next up, we create a Procfile to tell Apache where to serve from; this should, of course be our /public directory (or whichever directory contains index.php):

 ```
 web: vendor/bin/heroku-php-apache2 public/